sebadorn/prd-better-search/README.md

 ## Setup

 Download the data with `./tools/index-data-download.sh`.
-This will download a bunch of JSON files to a directory called `./index-data/export/`.
+This will download a bunch of JSON files to a directory called `./index-data/export/` and will total approximately 10 MB.

 In the next step call `node ./tools/index-data-adjust.js` which will create new JSON files in `./index-data/`.